oteroantoniogom/Unsloth-VLLM-RTX5090-Ubuntu/README.md

 # 🚀 AI Environment Setup: Unsloth + vLLM (GPU Training)
-This repository contains an automated bash script (install_env.sh) designed to easily and correctly set up all necessary dependencies and libraries to run GPU-accelerated training using Unsloth and vLLM on Ubuntu Linux.
+This repository contains an automated bash script (install_dep.sh) designed to easily and correctly set up all necessary dependencies and libraries to run GPU-accelerated training using Unsloth and vLLM on Ubuntu Linux.

 The script prepares your environment specifically optimized for CUDA-compatible NVIDIA GPUs, ensuring seamless installation of PyTorch nightly, Triton, Xformers, and other key ML packages.